jennifer-magpantay/components/README.md

 # components
- A group of usefull components buitl with React
+ A group of usefull components built in React.